ARWL2016/ps-npm-build-hammarberg/README.md

 #### Uglify-js
 - installed locally (but global install possible)
 - pipe output from Browserify `"build:bundle": "browserify ./client/js/app.js | uglifyjs -mc > ./public/js/bundle.js"`

+#### Nodemon
+- install locally
+- `"watch:server": "nodemon index.js"` - this will restart the server when a change is made to this file
+- `--ignore client` - this flag can be used to exclude for example source files that need compiling

+#### Live-reload
+- install locally
+- `"watch:browser": "live-reload --port 9091 public/"`.
+Live-reload will watch a folder for changes and then reload the page
+- This is used in parallel with the nodemon process which watches index.js: `"watch:server": "nodemon --ignore client --ignore public index.js"`
+- Use `npm-run-all` module for concurrency: `"watch": "npm-run-all --parallel watch:server watch:browser"`
+- Summary: nodemon watches and restarts the server while live-reload watches the bundle

+#### Summary of Compound Watch Script
+1. There are 4 concurrent tasks for test, bundle, server and browser-reload
+2. watch:test runs mocha in watch mode
+3. watch:bundle runs a plain version of the browserify build without uglify-js (minification).
+It does this using watchify.
+4. watch:server uses nodemon to watch the index.js for changes
+5. watch:browser watches the public folder (bundle and css) and reloads the page
+6. Note that this sequence apparently excludes the less files.
+But if they are rebuilt, the output change would trigger live-reload